L Stands for Limit

 Do you run a business out of your home?
 One option to mitigate risk might be to get a rider (specific additional coverage) to your homeowner’s policy for possible damages related to your business activity (such as running a daycare out of your home).

 Other insurance might include Errors and Omissions coverage, known as E&O, for consultants, coaches, counselors, wedding planners, etc. Attorneys, accountants, architects, and engineers know this type of insurance by a different name: professional liability coverage.
 Medical professionals call it malpractice insurance.

-Whatever your professional or business, be sure to understand the financial risks you run as an owner and professional, and to read any proposed policy carefully.
-No standard E&O coverage should be acceptable, because your business is different from everybody else’s.
+Whatever your profession or business, be sure to understand the financial risks you run as an owner and professional, and to read any proposed policy carefully.
+No standard E&O coverage should be acceptable, because your business differs from other businesses.

-Life is full of risks, no question.
-And no one likes paying insurance premiums.
+Life is full of risks, no question, and no one enjoys paying insurance premiums.
 Think about it.
-It is probably the only expense you pay regularly that you actually HOPE you never use.
+It is probably the only expense you regularly pay that you actually HOPE you never use.
 It can feel like you are just throwing money out the door.

 Still, insurance is critical to your financial stability.
 While the web has made it easier to get answers to your insurance questions, knowing which questions to ask in the first place often still requires the human touch.
-It is recommended that you meet with your insurance agent (locally or by phone) each year or two to discuss life changes and how they affect your financial risks.
+Consider meeting with your insurance agent (locally or by phone) each year or two to discuss life changes and how they affect your financial risks.
 Work with a trusted agent who will not automatically upsell you additional coverage.
-Don’t necessarily upgrade your policy unless you completely understand why your agent is recommending the change and you are in complete agreement.
-Think about changes in employment, family size, home mortgage, age and value of vehicles, the size of your savings, etc. Each change affects whether you should have more or less insurance, whether health, life, auto, or otherwise.
+Do not necessarily upgrade your policy unless you completely understand why your agent is recommending the change and you are in complete agreement.
+Consider changes in your employment, family size, home mortgage, age and value of vehicles, the size of your savings, etc. Each change affects whether you should have more or less insurance, whether health, life, auto, or otherwise.

 Finally, when the unexpected does happen, whether in the form of an accident or a lawsuit, a theft or a flood, you will likely face frustration and possibly even despair.
-However, realizing that you have an insurance policy that covers your financial loss can produce such relief that you might experience an actual adrenalin rush yourself.
-An adrenalin rush with insurance?
-Great, but I still hope I never need one.
+However, realizing that you have an insurance policy that covers your financial loss can produce a feeling of such relief that you might think it is an actual adrenaline rush.
+An adrenaline rush with insurance?
+Now that would be a welcome surprise.